worlddemocrats/federation/README.md

 ## Our Current Focus

-In line with our strategic objectives, our current efforts concentrate on the following key areas:
+Our current efforts concentrate on the following key areas:

 - **Membership Expansion:** We're striving to build an expansive, global community that shares our vision.
 We're actively engaging with like-minded organizations and networks, while also fostering participation through our [Discord server](https://discord.gg/KhuwtTPnXa) and [Facebook group](https://www.facebook.com/groups/worlddemocrats).